SXNGE4444/Project-LIFE-Agent/README.md

 # Project-LIFE-Agent

-One-line description: An open-source AI agent toolkit that reverse-engineers corporate exploitation, automates your data rights, guards your private intent, and enables algorithmic exit at scale.
+An open-source AI agent toolkit that reverse-engineers corporate exploitation, automates your data rights, guards your private intent, and enables algorithmic exit at scale.

 # Project LIFE Agent